What’s the number one reason people with diabetes are hospitalized? Diabetic foot ulcers: Chronic open wounds on the bottom of the feet.

-They’re a common occurrence for people with Type II diabetes.
-And they’re difficult to treat and can become on ongoing, expensive, debilitating problem.
+They’re a common occurrence for people with type 2 diabetes.
+They’re difficult to treat and can become on ongoing, expensive, debilitating problem—but they don’t have to, with the right prevention and care.

-J. Marshall Devall, DPM, Podiatrist at the Temple Santa Fe Center, discusses diabetic foot ulcers, how to treat them and how to avoid them.
+Andrew Bruyn, DPM, a podiatrist on the medical staff at Baylor Scott & White Medical Center – Buda, discusses diabetic foot ulcers, how to treat them and how to avoid them.

 - Mechanical imbalance